tahiri-lab/aPhyloGeo/paper/paper.md

 # Abstract
 *aPhyloGeo* is a Python library that explores the relationship between species evolution and environmental pressures, particularly climate.
 By integrating genetic and climatic data, it helps researchers investigate evolutionary adaptations and identify genetic regions influenced by environmental factors.

 The core feature of the software is a comprehensive phylogenetic analysis pipeline with three investigation levels: 1) genetic relationships, 2) climatic impact assessment, and 3) biogeographic correlations.
 This approach facilitates understanding how species adapt to their environments.

-*aPhyloGeo* employs algorithms using metrics like least squares [@felsenstein1997alternating], Euclidean, and Robinson-Foulds [@robinson1981comparison] distances to ensure statistically sound correlations.
-Its modular structure offers flexibility, and its open-source nature promotes collaboration.
+*aPhyloGeo* employs robust algorithms to ensure statistically sound correlations, providing flexibility through its modular structure and promoting collaboration through its open-source nature.

 Available as a PyPI package, *aPhyloGeo* enhances understanding of evolutionary processes and informs conservation efforts, helping prioritize species and populations for preservation in the face of climate change.